No fresh COVID-19 case in Andaman & Nicobar Islands | Health

 - India

-The union territory now has 17 active COVID-19 cases of which 15 are in the South Andaman district and two in the North and Middle Andaman district.
+The union territory now has 12 active COVID-19 cases of which 11 are in the South Andaman district and one in the North and Middle Andaman district.
 The Nicobar district is now COVID-19 free as it has no active case, he said.

 The COVID-19 death toll in the archipelago remained at 129 as no fresh death due to the contagion was reported in the last 24 hours.

-A total of 2,72,312 people have been inoculated so far, of which 1,84,076 have been administered the first dose of COVID-19 vaccine and 88,236 have received both doses, he said, adding that the total population of the union territory is around 4 lakh.
+A total of 2,84,771 people have been inoculated so far, of which 1,93,215 have been administered the first dose of COVID-19 vaccine and 91,556 have received both doses, he said, adding that the total population of the union territory is around 4 lakh.
+Meanwhile, the District Magistrate of South Andaman extended the lockdown in the district for a further period of one week till August 3.
+Order to this effect was issued on Tuesday.

+An official said the district administration is giving continuous focus on the fivefold strategy - Test-Track-Treat-Vaccination and adherence to COVID appropriate behavior - for effective management of COVID-19.

+As per the order, shops selling essential and non-essential items shall be allowed to open between 6 am to 8 pm by observing COVID appropriate behavior.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)